 persons left for dead

-persons left for good
+dead left for good

-Black girls missing
+Black girls missing in the hood

 Black girls trafficked and enslaved

-Black women abused, beaten, maimed, murdered
+abused, beaten, maimed, murdered in the hood

-an unwilling cargo, an unfair exchange
+an unwilling cargo, unfair exchange, bodies stacked in taught position

 Survivors speaking choked out truths through compounded stages of grief